dustinmoris/Logfella/README.md

 - `ILogWriter` can be injected either via DI or called directly from the static `Log` type
 - 100% customisable and extensible
 - Uses .NET Core's new `System.Text.Json` library for faster JSON serialisation
+- Supports log aggregation via an optional correlation ID which can be set on a `LogWriter` instance.
+The additional `PerRequestLogWriterMiddleware` makes it extremely easy to compute (or inherit) a correlation ID for all logs for a given web request pipeline.

  ## How it works

-More documentation coming soon.
+More documentation coming soon, but for now check out the sample application inside `/samples`.

  ## Using with Microsoft.Extensions.Logging

- More documentation coming soon.
+ More documentation coming soon, but for now check out the sample application inside `/samples`.

  ## Using with ASP.NET Core